manavmehraa/FakeNewsChallenge/README.md

 ## Scoring Your Classifier
-First of all, you need to login to the server.
-Download our github repository in the desired location.
-Example showing steps to run tf-idf implementation on Computer Canada server is given below.
+First of all, create python3 virtual environment and download our github repository.
+Then install all the requirements.
+Download the 100-d word embeddings vectors file from Stanford Glove dataset as mentioned above and put it in ``data`` folder.
+Further steps to run tf-idf implementation are given below.
 The same procedure can be used to run any other model.

     cd scripts
     python tf_idf_original_ucl.py